Code-Life-Hub/Dine-Doctor/README.md

-Periodic Tables: Restaurant Reservation System
+Restaurant Reservation System

-Welcome to the Periodic Tables Restaurant Reservation System.
+Welcome to my Restaurant Reservation System.
 This system is designed for fine dining restaurants to manage reservations and table assignments.
 Features
 1. Dashboard